hashicorp/terraform/website/source/docs/providers/aws/r/db_instance.html.markdown

 ## Argument Reference

-For a more detailed documentation about the each argument refer to the [AWS official documentation](http://docs.aws.amazon.com/AmazonRDS/latest/CommandLineReference/CLIReference-cmd-ModifyDBInstance.html).
+For more detailed documentation about each argument, refer to the [AWS official documentation](http://docs.aws.amazon.com/AmazonRDS/latest/CommandLineReference/CLIReference-cmd-ModifyDBInstance.html).

 The following arguments are supported: